 - Jimmy seems to eat enough sugar (he's noted a specific fondness for Cherry Coca-Cola and Reese's Peanut Butter Cups) to explain his extremely high energy, ADHD-like actions on stage.
 During some interviews, he seems to drink enough soda to go through several cans.

-- Jimmy's snorted Pixie Stix on stage on multiple occasions.
+- He's also snorted Pixie Stix on stage on multiple occasions.

-- Indecipherable Lyrics: The beginning of "La-Di Da-Di."
+- Indecipherable Lyrics: The beginning of "La-Di Da-Di"; "Stupid MF".

-- Intercourse with You: "Get It Up.""I wanna make some babies
+- The most famous example, "Get It Up"."I wanna make some babies